Neil Mendoza, Baron Mendoza: Career

 Appointed to the panel of The Taylor Review: Sustainability of English Churches and Cathedrals, he was a judge of the Laurence Olivier Awards for theatre for 2010 and 2011.

 Mendoza then served as Chairman of the Landmark Trust, a UK historic building preservation charity, from 2011 to 2021.

-Mendoza was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to arts and culture.
+He was appointed Commander of the Order of the British Empire (CBE) in the 2023 New Year Honours for services to arts and culture.

+In August 2023, it was announced that Mendoza had been appointed chair of Historic England.
+Describing it as "a great honour", he said: "I look forward to ensuring the ongoing protection of the nation's heritage estate and demonstrating the importance, beauty and value of our heritage to a wider society."

 House of Lords

 In July 2020, it was announced that Mendoza had been nominated for a life peerage by Prime Minister Boris Johnson.
 On 16 September 2020, he was created a life peer with the title Baron Mendoza, of King's Reach in the City of London.
 He sits in the House of Lords as a Conservative Party peer, and made his maiden speech on 10 November 2020.

 Personal life

 Mendoza married Amelia Wallace in 1993.
 They have a son and a daughter.